code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/applab/docs1/setBlue.md

 rect(0, 0, 100, 200); //Draw a 100x200 pixel rectangle at x:0 y:0 on the screen
 var imageData = getImageData(0, 0, 320, 480); //Get image data of the canvas (from x:0 y:0 to x:320 y:480)

 //Print blue value of pixel at x:50 y:50 in imageData to the debugging console.
-Again we will see 255. console.log(getBlue(imageData, 50, 50));
+We will see 255. console.log(getBlue(imageData, 50, 50));

 //First change the blue value of a pixel in the image data then update the canvas